ayust/alpha-guide/content/reference/scanning.md

 prev = "/reference/"
 +++

-The minigame for scanning down Cosmic Signatures takes a bit of explanation, and there's essentially nothing in the in-game tutorials to teach you how to do it.
-There's a video in-game, but not everyone likes having to watch a whole video to pluck out the specific parts they need, and some of the user interface elements have been changed since that video was made.

-As such, if you're one of the legions of people stuck on the Exploration career agent (3 of 5), or having trouble understanding the somewhat non-intuitive scanning interface, this guide is for you.
+This guide is an alternative to the in-game scanning tutorial video (though you can also watch that by pressing <kbd>F12</kbd> and going to the Tutorial Videos tab, Exploration section).

 ### What Are Probes For, Anyway?

-Many sites in EVE, such as Stations and Stargates, have active beacons which broadcast across the system, making them show up on your Overview so that you can warp to them from anywhere.
+Many sites in EVE, such as Stations and Stargates, show up on your Overview so that you can warp to them from anywhere.

 Others, such as Mission deadspace pockets, don't show up on your Overview, but you're given co-ordinates for them, so you can warp to them directly without needing to find them.